madskristensen/OpenInVsCode/README.md

 ![Context menu](art/context-menu.png)

+## Open current file
+You can also open the current file in Visual Studio Code by clicking onto **Extensions->Open in Visual Studio Code**.
+The default Key binding for that is `Ctrl+Shift+Y`.

 ## Path to Code.exe
 If you installed Visual Studio Code at a non-default location, a prompt will ask for the path to _Code.exe_.